18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 * **Trial and error.** It may take a few cycles to figure out which tools work best for 18F and the partner team.
 Working through any issues with different tools in a Sprint 0 can be an effective way to set up the remainder of the engagement for success.
 * **Troubleshoot with others.** Ask in Slack to see if your teammates have faced similar challenges.
 Collectively, we’ve overcome many blockers to collaborate over the years.

 If your partner agency is reluctant to use collaboration tools, learn why.
 Is it a security question?
 Is there a burdensome technology approval process?
 Is there another tool already in place to achieve the same goal?
 Discovering the root causes to their reluctance may help inform your project and ensure productivity.

+Lastly, **don’t wait until the end of an engagement** to think about transitioning documents, code or client accounts from the tools that you use to collaborate.
+It's important to have a partner-owned account or alternative in order to avoid creating blockers at the end of an engagement.

 ## Potential tools